KellerJordan/modded-nanogpt/README.md

 ### Timing change after record 21

 After the 21st record, we made two changes to the timing.
-First, there used to be an initial "grace period" of 10 untimed steps to allow kernel warmup; we replaced this with an explicit kernel-warmup preamble, which is untimed and uses dummy data.
-This results in an extra runtime of 850ms.
+First, there used to be an initial "grace period" of 10 untimed steps to allow kernel warmup.
+We replaced this with an explicit kernel-warmup preamble, which uses dummy data is untimed.
+This results in an extra runtime of 850ms from the 10 extra timed steps.
 Second, we banned the use of `torch._inductor.config.coordinate_descent_tuning`.
 This saves ~25min of untimed pre-run compilation, but results in an extra runtime of ~3s.

 <!--Note: The original llm.c baseline is intended to be closer to a replication of GPT-2 than to an optimized LLM training.